maniospas/Blombly/docs/setup.md

 Set the number of operating system threads that the virtual machine is allowed to use with the option `--threads <num>` or `-t <num>`.
 If you specify nothing, the maximum amount is used.
 Set to zero threads to compile without executing.
+You may use the `--norun` option as a shorthand for no executing any file.

 <br>